paraswap/paraswap-sdk/docs/DELTA.md

   destAmount: destAmountAfterSlippage, // minimum acceptable destAmount
   destChainId: DEST_CHAIN_ID, // required to construct a Crosschain Order
   beneficiary: anotherAccount, // if need to send destToken to another account on destChain
-  isBeneficiaryContract: false, // whether the beneficiary on destChain is a smart contract
+  beneficiaryType: 'EOA', // whether the beneficiary on destChain is a smart contract
   // bridge, // user-constructed Bridge object for Crosschain Orders });
 ```